tubakousar/gualleryapp/README.md

 Login System:

 Users must enter the correct password to access the app.

-Three failed attempts result in a temporary lockout
 ## Features
 - Display images in a gallery format.
 - View images in fullscreen mode on click.